pingidentity/webinar-pingfed-pingam/README.md

 - Maven
 - Java11

-**Note:** further down are instructions on how to build this setup if Java and Maven are not available!
+**Note:** further down are instructions on how to build this setup if Maven is not available!

 ### Update hosts file